seecr/autotest/README.rst

 ``option_get(name, default=None)``

-Returns the value for option with given name for this tester or its closest parent.
+Returns the value for the option with given name for this tester or its closest parent.

 ``option_setdefault(name, default)``